-Cock the external hammer, if one is present, to the single action full-cock position.
+Cock the external hammer, if one is present, to the single action full-cock position if the weapon will fire single action.
 Verify that there is perceptible travel past this position.

 5.3.2 Particles

 Examine the pistol.
 Note any shavings or filings that should not be inside the pistol.